Cueva del Milodón Natural Monument: Animal remains

+The cave is named after the large ground sloth Mylodon which has been found at the site.
+Other animals found at the site include the equine Hippidion, the saber-toothed cat Smilodon and the large camel-like ungulate Macrauchenia.

 Human remains

 Diverse elements of human habitation are found at Cueva del Milodón including fire-fractured rock, lithic tools and human remains.
 Human habitation at Cueva del Milodón is dated as early as 6000 BC.